Elawphant/django_relay_endpoint/readme.md

 - **query_root_name_plural**: str | None - a root field name.
 Defaults to lowered snake-case model._meta.verbose_name_plural.
 - **filter_fields**: Union[Dict[str, List[str]], List[str]] - fielter_fields configurations. see <https://docs.graphene-python.org/projects/django/en/latest/filtering/#filterable-fields>.
 - **filterset_class**: FilterSet - a filterset_class. see <https://docs.graphene-python.org/projects/django/en/latest/filtering/#custom-filtersets>.
-- **query_operations**: Literal["list", "detail"] - whether the query root field should be configured for single and multiple results.
-Defaults to `["list", "detail"]` which means both will be configured.
 - **object_type_name**: str | None - The classname of the DjangoObjectType that will be configured.
 Defaults to camel-case `AppNameModelNameType`.
 - **mutation_operations**: Literal["create", "update", "delete"] - similar to query_operations, this limits the root field configuration, defaults to `["create", "update", "delete"]`.
 - **extra_kwargs**: Dict[str, Dict[str, Any]] - the mutation type fields are configured via assigned django form field; this option is similar to rest framework serializer `extra_kwargs`, which is a dictionary of field_names mapped to a dictionary of django form field kwargs.
 The configurator automatically maps the field to the respective form field: for field mapping see <https://docs.djangoproject.com/en/4.2/topics/forms/modelforms/#field-types>.
 For relations, it maps the fields to `graphene.List(graphene.ID, **field_kwargs)` `and graphene.ID(**field_kwargs)`, it will also infer the `required` parameter value from the declared `allow_blank` and `allow_null` parameters of the respective model.field.